 Today’s post comes from Sarah McMichael, Ontario Parks’ Healthy Parks Healthy People Coordinator.

-Do you ever find yourself feeling calmer, more relaxed, or more focussed after spending time in nature?
+Do you ever find yourself feeling calmer, more relaxed, or more focused after spending time in nature?
 That’s because time outside has studied and proven benefits for your mental health.

 Mental illness affects one in five Canadians in any given year.
-This World Mental Health Day, let’s talk about what some Vitamin N (nature) can do for your mental health.
+For #BellLetsTalk Day, let’s talk about what some Vitamin N (nature) can do for your mental health.